Quincy, Illinois: 2020 census

+Income

 The median income for a household in the city was $46,935, and the median income for a family was $64,891.
 Males had a median income of $40,636 versus $26,977 for females.
 The per capita income for the city was $29,105.
 About 11.4% of families and 15.3% of the population were below the poverty line, including 22.7% of those under age 18 and 12.7% of those age 65 or over.

 Economy

-Companies based in Quincy include Niemann Foods, Gardner Denver, Kohl Wholesale and The Knapheide Manufacturing Company.
+Companies based in Quincy include Niemann Foods, Gardner Denver, Kohl Wholesale and the Knapheide Manufacturing Company.
 GatesAir Television and Radio Transmission has a facility in town, as does Broadcast Electronics.
 Titan Wheel (Titan International) is also located in Quincy.
 Blessing Hospital, the Quincy Public Schools and Titan are the top three employers in the area.

-In 1978, Quincy formed the Great River Economic Development Foundation, a private, non-profit organization designed to retain existing businesses and attract new ones to the area.
+In 1978 the Great River Economic Development Foundation was formed.
+This private, non-profit organization was designed to retain existing businesses and attract new ones to the area.
 This organization has been instrumental in putting the Quincy-Hannibal Area on the map as a distinct region in conjunction with the major metropolitan areas nearby such as Chicago, IL, St. Louis, MO, and even Kansas City, MO.
 As a whole, Quincy falls from average to just above average in several economic categories in comparison to the national averages.

 The cost of living in Quincy is well below the national average.
 The city is also below the national averages in cost of food, utilities and other miscellaneous costs.
 In the fall of 2010 Quincy was listed as eighth in the top fifteen small cities to raise a family in the United States by Forbes magazine for its commute times, high school graduation rate, median household income, home ownership rate and cost of living.
 Forbes compared 126 cities with a population under 100,000 and ranked them on these five quality-of-life measures.